Escalation archetype

 The escalation archetype is one of possible types of system behaviour that are known as system archetypes.

 The escalation archetype is common for situations of non-cooperative games where each player can make own decisions and these decisions lead to the outcome for the player.
-However, when both player try to maximize their output (at the expense of the other one) they can get into a loop where each player will try harder and harder to surpass the opponent.
+However, when both players try to maximize their output (at the expense of the other one) they can get into a loop where each player will try harder and harder to surpass the opponent.
 While it can have favourable consequences it can also lead to self-destructive behaviour.

 Structure

 Elements of archetype

 Escalation archetype system can be described using causal loop diagrams which may consist of balancing and reinforcing loops.

 Balancing loop

 Balancing loop is a structure representing negative feedback process.
 In such a structure, a change in system leads to actions that usually eliminate the effect of that change which means that the system tends to remain stable in time.